mdn/content/files/en-us/web/css/css_positioning/understanding_z_index/the_stacking_context/index.md

 - Element with a {{cssxref("will-change")}} value specifying any property that would create a stacking context on non-initial value (see [this post](https://dev.opera.com/articles/css-will-change-property/)).
 - Element with a {{cssxref("contain")}} value of `layout`, or `paint`, or a composite value that includes either of them (i.e. `contain: strict`, `contain: content`).

-Within a stacking context, child elements are stacked according to the same rules previously explained.
+Within a stacking context, child elements are stacked according to the same rules explained in above scenarios.
 Importantly, the `z-index` values of its child stacking contexts only have meaning in this parent.
 Stacking contexts are treated atomically as a single unit in the parent stacking context.

 In summary: